Updated: Nov 28, 2022

 3004 of the California Family Code

-The term "physical custody" refers to which parent the child lives with on a daily basis.
-One parent typically has "primary" physical custody, which means the child stays with and is supervised by that parent for the majority of the time.
+The term "physical custody" refers to which parent the child lives with daily.
+One parent typically has "primary" physical custody, which means the child stays with and is supervised by that parent most of the time.
 The other parent frequently has visitation rights in such situations.
 Both parents have "joint" physical custody if the child spends considerable time with both parents.

 A court will frequently consider the following factors when determining physical custody issues: